yesihaveidea/myrtille/DOCUMENTATION.md

 - the clipboard synchronization requires Chrome (or async clipboard API support) and HTTPS connection and is limited to text only and 1MB max

 ## Troubleshoot
-First at all, ensure the Myrtille prerequisites are met (IIS 7 or greater (preferably IIS 8+ with websocket protocol enabled) and .NET 4.5+).
-Note that IIS must be installed separately, before running the installer (see "Installation").
+First at all, ensure the Myrtille prerequisites are met (see "Installation").

 Also please read notes and limitations above.